 Not getting travel medical insurance

-Singapore is one of the richest and the most developed cities in the world.
+Singapore is one of the richest and most developed cities in the world.
 Hence, it is not surprising that the medical facilities you receive here are state-of-the-art.
 In case of any kind of emergency, you are sure to receive the best medical treatment in Singapore.
-However, the medical treatment in the city is quite expensive and can burn into your travel budget and bank balance.
-Hence, make sure you get a travel medical insurance before you leave for your trip.
+However, medical treatment in the city is quite expensive and can burn into your travel budget and bank balance.
+Hence, make sure you get travel medical insurance before you leave for your trip.
 This would save you a lot of money in case of any medical emergency.

 Not planning your itinerary

 When travelling alone, you have the freedom to go where you want to and do as you please.
 While roaming around aimlessly may seem fun, you are losing lots of precious travel time.
 Hence, it is best to have your itinerary planned before you travel.
 The internet is full of information about things to see and do in Singapore.
-You can check out the places that interest you and plan your itinerary accordingly.
+You can check out the places that interest you and plan you’re itinerary accordingly.
 However, it does not mean that you have to stick to the itinerary like a robot.
 You can make alterations if you find something interesting in the city.
 However, having a plan would make travelling easy.